Goddbott/CodeThrone-main/README.md

-# CodeThrone - Your Coder Army
+# AlgoClash - Your Coder Army

-Welcome to **CodeThrone**, a comprehensive platform designed to enhance coding, collaboration, and learning through interactive contests, discussions, and real-time chat features.
+Welcome to **AlgoClash**, a comprehensive platform designed to enhance coding, collaboration, and learning through interactive contests, discussions, and real-time chat features.
 This project is built with modern web technologies and follows best practices for scalability, maintainability, and user experience.

 ---